- White sheets

 - The facilitator asks the groups to identify the team’s 3 defining moments during that day (or week if you decide to reflect about a larger period of time) and write them on a piece of paper.

-- The facilitator asks participants to draw together in a roll sheet the 3 defining moments previously identified by using the following symbols:
+- The facilitator asks participants to draw together on a sheet of paper the 3 defining moments previously identified by using the following symbols:

-- The facilitator should draw and clarify the meaning of each symbol, explaining that participants can only draw these symbols but can play with their size, colours and position in the sheet (e.g. some elements may be central while others may be peripheric).
+- The facilitator should draw and clarify the meaning of each symbol, explaining that participants can not only draw these symbols but can play with their size, colours and position in the sheet (e.g. some elements may be central while others may be placed around the edges).

-- After each team completes their drawing in the roll sheet, the facilitator gathers the whole group and asks each team to explain their drawing by telling a story.
+- After each team completes their drawing on the paper sheet, the facilitator gathers the whole group and asks each team to explain their drawing by telling a story.

 - Finish the activity by asking participants to share their experience in groups.

-- The facilitator should remind participants that refined drawing skills are not needed, the activity proposedly uses shapes that are easily draw by everyone.
+- The facilitator should remind participants that refined drawing skills are not needed, the activity uses shapes that are easily drawn by everyone.